Sydney Sweeney Celebrates Her 25th Birthday On The Emmys Red Carpet - E! Online

-Sydney Sweeney may be a first time Emmy nominee but she's no stranger to turning heads on the red carpet.
+Sydney Sweeney may be a first time Emmy nominee, but she's no stranger to turning heads on the red carpet.

 On Sept.
 12, which also happened to be the actress' 25th birthday, Sydney arrived to 2022 Emmy Awards, held at the Microsoft Theater in Los Angeles, wearing an ensemble that left fans feeling euphoric.

 As she posed for photographs, Sydney donned a soft silver Oscar De La Renta gown, featuring sparkling floral details and a dramatic bustled train.
+She accessorized with Giuseppe Zanotti shoes, an Alexander McQueen clutch, and Fred Leighton jewels.

 For glam, the actress kept her make-up natural and left her shoulder-length locks down and wavy.

 (See every star's red carpet arrival here)